Bauhaus and its Sites in Weimar, Dessau and Bernau: Bauhaus campus, Weimar

 The Van de Velde building has reconstructed murals by Oskar Schlemmer, originally created for the 1923 Bauhaus exhibition, and it is noted for the unconventional lighting of its central stairwell.

-The Main Building was restored by the German architect :de:Thomas van den Valentyn in 1999.
+The Main Building was restored by the German architect Thomas van den Valentyn in 1999.
 It has a sinuous, elliptical Art Nouveau main staircase.
-Walter Gropius' former office has been refitted with reconstructed furniture, fittings and carpets.
+Walter Gropius' former office has been refitted with reconstructed furniture, fittings, and carpets.

 After the Bauhaus in Weimar closed, the buildings were used by a number of successor arts-related educational institutions.
-Today, after various mergers, restructurings and renamings, the present day Bauhaus-Universität Weimar, founded in 1996, operates on the former Bauhaus site, teaching art, design and technology related courses.
+Today, after various mergers, restructurings, and renamings, the present day Bauhaus-Universität Weimar, founded in 1996, operates on the former Bauhaus site, teaching art, design, and technology-related courses.

-The site was included in the World Heritage Site in 1996.
+The site was designated a World Heritage Site in 1996.
 The buildings operate as a teaching facility, but tours of the exterior and interior of the site are offered by the Bauhaus University Weimar.

 Haus am Horn

 The Haus am Horn is a domestic house made of concrete and steel built for the first exhibition of work by the Bauhaus in 1923.
 The building was based on designs by Georg Muche, a painter and teacher at the school.
 It was the first building based entirely on Bauhaus design principles and it presented a revolutionary prototype for modern living.

 In keeping with the Bauhaus philosophy of learning by practical experience, a number of staff and students were involved with the project, including Marcel Breuer, who was then a student, Alma Siedhoff-Buscher and László Moholy-Nagy.
 Every piece of furniture, including the lighting, was made in the Bauhaus workshops.

 It was included in the World Heritage site in 1996.
 Since August 2017 the building has been owned by the Klassik Stiftung Weimar.
 In 2018–19 the house was closed to the public for a major restoration.
 It was reopened on 18 May 2019.